ZoeMildon/3D-faults/README.md

 - version released with the Diercks et al. (2023, JGR Solid Earth) paper
 - includes multiple performance and UI improvements, and bug fixes
 - changing the #fixed value in output files no longer required

+Version 2.8 - 08/2023 written by Manuel Diercks and Zoe Mildon
+- improved user interface for easier and intuitive adjustment of the rupture area
+- fault network can be built without specifying a source fault or with multiple source faults in the same event
+- depth and depth extent of partial ruptures can now be controlled by the user

 Please report any issues or bugs to Manuel Diercks (manuel-lukas.diercks@plymouth.ac.uk) or Zoe Mildon (zoe.mildon@plymouth.ac.uk).